(Last Updated On: August 18, 2019)

-First of all, let’s be clear on this; you are unique!
-There is no one else on earth or that has ever lived, that is exactly like you!
+Let’s be clear on this.
+You are unique.
+And there is none else on earth (or that has ever lived) that is exactly like you!
 Be conscious of all that value in you right now!
 No one can do anything “better” than you because no one can do it in your own unique way.
-Think about this for a moment and let it steep (like a good cup of tea, crumpets anyone?:)).
+Think about this for a moment and let it steep (like a good cup of tea, crumpets anyone?:-)).
 So change your mindset or better yet, “change your thoughts, change your life!” –Dr. Wayne W. Dyer.

 It also doesn’t matter how many talents/gifts or abilities you may have.
 Many of us are familiar with the parable of the Talents in the Bible in Matthew 25:14-30.
-In a nutshell, the servant who received one talent misjudged his “master,” calling him hard/unfair.
+In a nutshell, the servant who received 1 talent misjudged his “master,” calling him hard/unfair.
 He wasn’t productive and didn’t multiply what he was given like the other two recipients did.
 As a result, he was labeled as wicked and lazy by his master.
 Now, this story can get much deeper, but I just want to highlight some characteristics we must possess in order to live a purpose-filled life.
 We are to

 - have the right attitude